Yoast/plugin-grunt-tasks/README.md

 Type: `String`
 Default value: null

-Regexp to match the correct Header in the  changelog section
+Regular expression to match the correct header in the changelog section.

 _Note: `VERSIONNUMBER` will be replaced by a dynamic value_